 Wrong presentation includes not having the social media buttons on there at all (gasp!)
 Yes, I have seen this and it such a missed opportunity to increase blog readership and sponsorship so do not let that happen to you.
 Wrong presentation also includes having the social media buttons on the site but interspersed between your right and left sidebars, high and low on the page so that it feel like a scavenger hunt just to find out if you are on social media at all and which venues you might be on.
 Wrong presentation also included hidden media links with vague titles like “networking” and “blogging around”.

 Correct presentation, gives a quick idea of what the blog is about whether through words or menu bar options, a contact button, a PR/advertising/media link (which will bring the brand to your media kit info and advertising options), and your most important social media buttons.
 Notice I say most important- I mean the social media venues that really give you traffic and on which you have a large following.
 If you also want to link to other social media venues or include a longer description about the blog or yourself further down in your side bar, that is fine.
 Correct blog presentation will increase blog readership.
+If you need help with WordPress tech Support to get things working smoothly, try ByteShip.

 Diversify Your Blog’s Sharing Options